katherinez22/msan622/homework5/README.md

 In this homework, I chose to implement Option 2: Interactive with brushing form of interactivity.
 Two techiniques I chose are line plot and stacked area plot.

-In this visualization, I tried to visualize the number of death over time when people sit in different places in the car.
+In this visualization, I tried to visualize the number of deaths over time when people sit in different places in the car.
 By having `drivers`, `front`, and `rear` columns in my original data, I can visulize the time series for `Drivers killed`, `Front-seat passengers killed`, and `Rear-seat passengers killed`, respectively.

 ### Interactivity ###